-- Refer to Oracle Database Installation Guide and Oracle Database Client Installation Guide for HP-UX for information about required and optional postinstallation tasks, depending on the products that you want to use. - Refer to Oracle Database Installation Guide for information about how to use Database Control to learn about the configuration of your installed database. - To learn more about using Oracle Enterprise Manager Database Control to administer a database, refer to Oracle Database 2 Day DBA.
+- See Oracle Database Installation Guide and Oracle Database Client Installation Guide for HP-UX for information about required and optional postinstallation tasks, depending on the products that you want to use. - See Oracle Database Installation Guide for information about how to use Database Control to learn about the configuration of your installed database. - To learn more about using Oracle Enterprise Manager Database Control to administer a database, see Oracle Database 2 Day DBA.